-Although some manufacturers claim a range of over 100m, it’s best to assume you’ll never get more than about 50m.
+Although some manufacturers claim a range of over 100m for cheap drones, it’s best to assume you’ll never get more than about 50m.
 By law in the UK, you must keep drone in your line of sight at all times, anyway.

 Small and light drones will be blown around in the wind, so warm, windless days are the best times to fly, although the smallest micro drones can be flown indoors.

-For bigger drones, such as DJI's Phantoms, expect flight times around 20-25 minutes.
-These use big batteries but are of course bigger and heavier than the toy drones.
+For bigger drones, such as DJI's Phantoms, expect flight times around 20-25 minutes and a range measured in miles, not metres.
+These use big batteries but are of course bigger and heavier than toy drones.
 Even the most expensive consumer drones (and we're talking over £2,000) don't fly for longer than 30 minutes.

 Spares - and the availability of spares - are essential

 You will crash your drone and you will break things, usually propellers.
 Almost all drones come with a full set of spare rotors, but as two rotate anti-clockwise and the other pair clockwise, you’ve got only two spares for each pair of spindles.

 Check first if spare parts are easy to obtain for a particular drone, and also their prices.
 Ebay is a good place to buy a 'crash pack'.